claws/buildbot-prometheus/README.rst

     $ pip install buildbot_prometheus

+The ``setup.py`` file includes an *entry_points* directive that configures it as a Buildbot *reporters* plugin which simplifies its use in the Buildbot configuration file.

-Then add the following to your buildbot ``master.cfg`` file and restart the master.
+To use the Prometheus reporter plugin add the following to your buildbot ``master.cfg`` file and (re)start the master.

 .. code-block:: python

-    from buildbot_prometheus import Prometheus
-    c['services'].append(Prometheus(port=9101))
+    c['services'].append(reporters.Prometheus(port=9101))

 The buildbot master should now be exposing metrics to Prometheus.
-An example of the metrics provided by the Buildbot exporter is shown below by using curl to fetch the metrics:
+You can check it using *curl* to fetch the metrics such as in the example below:

 .. code-block:: console